tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 The _record_ is the keys and values of the object, i.e., the regular ol' JavaScript object without metadata.

-If you get the error message "Invalid record; could determine key for [object Object]", after you wonder whether that was supposed to say "_couldn't_ determine key", this error message means that you used an object when the method was expecting a record.
+If you get the error message "Invalid record; could determine key for [object Object]", this error message means that you used an object when the method was expecting a record.
 Translated into English, the error message means, "Invalid record; the argument for this method appears to be an object not a record.
 Use $getRecord(key) to get an object's record."

 Firebase doesn't have a `$record` return method, e.g., `movie.$record` would return the movie object without the `$$conf` metadata.
 That would be similar to the `$id` return method, e.g., `movie.$id` returns the movie object's key.
 The only way to get an object's record is to use `$getRecord(key)` on the array.

+> Is there a typo in the error message?
+Maybe it should say "_couldn't_ determine key"?

 ### Async Operations